 So for the PPF account opened in September 2019, the following is the loan amount that you can take:

 - From April 2021 to March 2022, you can take loan up to 25% of PPF balance as on 31st March 2020.

 - From April 2022 to March 2023, you can take loan up to 25% of PPF balance as on 31st March 2021.

 - And so on.

 And as mentioned earlier, you can only take PPF loans for this account example till March 2025.
 After that, i.e. from April 2025, you are allowed to make partial withdrawals from your PPF account and so, no further loans are given to PPF account holder.

 Being a loan, you have to pay a PPF Loan Interest which is 1% (before 2020, it was 2%) more than the prevailing interest rate of PPF (historical PPF interest rates).
 So if PPF interest rates are 8.5%, then you get PPF loan interest rate 9.5%.

 The PPF loan has to be cleared within 36 months (or 3 years).

 Unless and until the first PPF loan is cleared, you cannot take a fresh loan.

-Suggested Reading: PPF Maturity Options after 15 Years & Rules (Updated) where we talk about what option do PPF account holders have after maturity in 15th year.
+Suggested Reading: PPF Maturity Options after 15 Years & Rules (Updated) where we talk about what options do PPF account holders have after maturity in the 15th year.